ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 Obviously, there are smart people who __do__ seek and find proper abstractions.
 Most of them (at least the ones I know personally)  share a common value: __empathy__.
 They all have empathy for their current teammates and future developers.

 This empathy for fellow developers can emerge in a number of ways.
-Perhaps the best known manifestation is Knuth's ["Literate Programming"][lp]:
+Perhaps the best known manifestation is [Knuth][]'s ["Literate Programming"][lp]:

 > Let us change our traditional attitude to the construction of
 > programs: Instead of imagining that our main task is to instruct a
 > computer what to do, __let us concentrate rather on explaining to
 > human beings what we want a computer to do__.

+Which is simply a restatement of [Hal Abelson][ha]'s famous quote:

+> “Programs must be written for people to read, and only incidentally
+> for machines to execute.”

 My own personal interpretation of Literate Programming is: prefer self-explanatory code over comments.
-I often urge my pairs to write test and code as if it were english, and thus drive out the right abstractions.
+I often urge my pairs to write tests and implementations as if it were English, and in so doing help drive out the right abstractions.

 That tactic is actually a variation on an idea presented in Eric Evans's ["Domain Driven Design"][ddd] philosophy, which is to use the language of the domain to articulate requirements as well as implement the code.
 As explained in his [book of the same name][dddbook]: